MTG/freesound/_docs/api/source/authentication.rst

 APIv2 offers two authentication strategies: Token based authentication and OAuth2.

-Token based authentication is the simplest one as it only requires the developer to request an API credential (http://www.freesound.org/apiv2/apply) and add it to all requests (see below).
+Token based authentication is the simplest one as it only requires the developer to request an API credential (http://www.freesound.org/apiv2/apply) and add a provided api key to all requests (see below).
 The flow for OAuth2 authentication is a little bit more complicated but it allows users to log in Freesound from your application.
 This enables non "read-only" resources such as uploading or rating sounds.
-OAuth2 resources require the requests to be made over https.
+**OAuth2 resources require the requests to be made over https**.
 Most of the resources are accessible using both authentication strategies but some of them are restricted to the use of OAuth2.
 These resources are marked as "OAuth2 required" in the :ref:`resources` page.